 Favorite thing: Throughout the day and evening, you will find various street entertainers in the Garden.
 Here is a saxophonist, whose name escapes me, but I believe he is very well known.
 Do make sure that you visit the Old Town during the evening, as it is a completely different atmosphere to the daytime.

-This city has a large variation of architecture details.
+Favorite thing: This city has a large variation of architecture details.

 The river de Gilao goes through the centre, the houses standing at the river banks have baroque bay windows with balustrades.